 7 Lucky Charms from the ancient Mediterranean

 Bring some good luck into your life the ancient way.
-This is the second article in our blog series for Mediterranean lifestyle and culture brand, Made in the Med.
+This is the second article in a series written by our lead tutor, Florence, for the Mediterranean lifestyle and culture brand, Made in the Med.

 “Essere superstiziosi è da ignoranti, ma non esserlo porta male.” - Eduardo De Filippo